edwelker/astro-markdown-personal-site/src/content/blog/panda_gourmet_mar_2025.md

 One of my favorite dishes because of how light and refreshing it is, especially as a side with the chicken.

 It was simply cucumber, crushed garlic, sesame oil, and salt.
 That’s it.
-It was bright, crunchy, and refreshing, and had a strong garlic kick...
+It was bright, crunchy, and refreshing, and had a strong garlic kick.

 I tend to make mine pepper-based, but I can certainly learn something from theirs.